Ways of paying your course fees

 (Scotland, Wales and Ireland)

 Students from other parts of the UK (Scotland, Wales, and Ireland) have slightly different arrangements, and should contact the relevant body (ie, Student Awards Agency for Scotland (SAAS), Student Finance Wales, or Student Finance Northern Ireland).
 Scottish students studying in England can apply for a student loan (non-income assessed) to pay part of or all your fees through SAAS; this is a loan and is repayable once you graduate and your income reaches a certain level.
 Living cost assistance is the same as it would be if you were studying in Scotland.
 The one difference is that instead of the Young Students’ Bursary, you would apply for the ‘Students’ Outside of Scotland Bursary’ (worth up to £2,150).
 Please contact the relevant bodies listed above for full details specific to your personal circumstances and status.
+Designation for these courses, again, is approved year-by-year.

 Students from other areas of the EU are eligible for tuition loans (but not maintenance support).